 All of the majors listed above would make an excellent minor of study for anyone interested in becoming an FBI agent.
 For example, majoring in criminal justice with a minor in finance would be an excellent combination, and would likely set you up for a career working in the FBI’s white-collar crime division.
 A major in computer science with a minor in international studies would help the FBI investigate cyber security threats from outside individuals.

-The Final Requirement: Three Years of Experience
+The Final Requirement: Two Years of Experience

 This experience will have to apply to your desired area.
 If you want to work in cyber security, you will need three years of experience managing information technologies or building computer databases.
 Many FBI agents will have well over three years of law enforcement experience, especially in the area of investigations.
 For anyone working in the financial area, experience could include working in a public accounting firm or managing the finances of a large company.

-What to Expect Working for the FBI
+What to Expect Working as an FBI Agent

 FBI Agent Training at Quantico